GiGurra/dynamic/README.md

 And you're done!

-Now you have access to the static fields the way you do normally (struct embedding), but will also preserve any extra fields when serializing back to Json.
+Now you have access to the static fields by `.Static` and `.Extra`.

 Of course, you can also use `dynamic.T[..]` types nested inside other `dynamic.T[..]` types.